ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

 .. note::
   All the steps listed here use ``default`` implementations.
-Default implementations generally just pass their input directly to their output without changing it.
-The behavior of each of these default steps is described in the pipeline schema section linked above the code block.
+Default implementations generally just pass their input directly to their output without changing it, or other trivial behavior.
+The pipeline schema section linked above the code block describes the behavior of each of these default steps.

 Clustering substeps
 ^^^^^^^^^^^^^^^^^^^